JeremyBickel/BibleSearcher/README.md

 -Similar to Phrasal Concordance but each phrase is the translation of a Strong's number

 4. Verse Relatedness by Phrase Similarity
--Each verse is measured against all other verses for relatedness based on the number of phrases they share
+-Each verse is measured against all other verses for relatedness based on the number of phrases they share.
+-There's a mechanism to filter out phrases that occur more than some configurable limit in order to get at more meaningful phrases.

 5. Word Categories
 -Words (starting with the most frequent) have been sorted into categories as I saw fit, but some were iffy, and I might not have been consistent.
 You might have different ideas.